Personalised care budgets

 It’s up to you how you want to use your personal budget to meet your eligible needs.
 It can be used in one of three ways:

-- your local authority can manage an account
+- your Health Trust can manage an account

 - a third party can manage an account